geezagonk/AVGearCSK44/README.md

 # AVGearCSK44
-Simple TCP command sender written in node.js with a js frontend
+Simple TCP command sender written in node.js with a js frontend especially for those occasions where you cant be arsed logging into the site or picking up a remote

+to use:
-install node js with npm
+#install node js with npm

-sudo apt update && sudo apt install -y nodejs npm
+$sudo apt update && sudo apt install -y nodejs npm

 start the server with

-node server.js
+$node server.js